One running back, one tight end, and three wide receivers.

 Advanced Metrics

-A measure of how much prior-season player production returns to a team.
+Returning production estimates how much prior-season player production comes back to a team.

 Recruiting & Roster